Research

 Biography

-She earned a PhD in community health sciences from the University of Manitoba in 2008, a Master of Health Sciences from McMaster University in 1995, and a Bachelor of Medical Rehabilitation in physical therapy from the College of Rehabilitation Sciences in 1987.
+She earned a PhD in community health sciences from the University of Manitoba in 2008, a Master of Health Sciences from McMaster University in 1995, and a Bachelor of Medical Rehabilitation in physical therapy from the University of Manitoba in 1987.

 Awards